gangefors/docker-airdcpp-webclient/README.md

 ### Environment variables

-If you run the container as root you need to set the following environment variables.
+If you run the container as root you need to set the PUID/PGID variables.
 Example: `-e PUID=1000 -e PGID=1000`.
 All files written by the application will be owned by this user and group.
+Use UMASK to change the permissions of the files.

 - `PUID`